burd5/king-of-the-hill/README.md

 <h1>Optimizations:</h1>

 There are many things that still need to be tweaked on this app.
 The biggest optimization is allowing users to add new collections.
-Allowing a user to create a new rank list and the criteria to be tracked for each list member.
+Allowing a user to create a new rank list and the criteria to be tracked for each list item.
 Some other things include:

 - fixing the client side Javascript (bad baddddd code)
 - adding a modal button for users who add a movie using the API (instead of the current form that is inside the table)